 “Girl Talk” participant Terri Baltimore, director of community engagement and historian at Hill House Association, sees herself as a neighborhood tour guide, passing the baton of knowledge to another generation of Hill District residents.

 “They grow up in the Hill District, not understanding what an amazing place this is and that people come from all over the world to be in the Hill District,” she says.
 “Young people should own the legacy of their community.”

 As the oral history coordinator and archive specialist for the Teenie Harris Archive at the Carnegie Museum of Art, Charlene Foggie-Barnett digs into Hill District history on a daily basis.
 She shares that passion in her “Girl Talk” interview.

 “The Hill is more important than we realize,” she says.
 “I’m proud to be part of a society that produced great talents like August Wilson, a photographer like Teenie Harris, activists like Sala Udin.
 Prominent Pittsburghers who made a difference in people’s lives.”

 “Girl Talk” was fostered through a partnership between the Jeron X. Grayson Community Center and the Oakland-based youth organization, School 2 Career.
 While the project’s mission is to empower girls to use their voices, other goals seek to prepare them for the future.

-“We want our girls to develop personal confidence required to explore post-secondary and career options,” Schuler says, “So that they may open their minds to what they can do.”
+“We want our girls to develop personal confidence required to explore post-secondary and career options,” Schuler says, “so that they may open their minds to what they can do.”

-Since the release of the project, women from other Pittsburgh neighborhoods have inquired about having newer editions of a “Girl Talk” to share their own stories.
+Since the release of the project, women from other Pittsburgh neighborhoods have inquired about having newer editions of “Girl Talk” to share their own stories.